MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueuedrain.md

 After a driver calls <b>WdfIoQueueDrain</b>, the framework stops adding I/O requests to the specified queue.
 If the framework receives additional requests for the queue, it completes them with a completion status value of STATUS_INVALID_DEVICE_STATE.

 If the driver supplies an <a href="https://msdn.microsoft.com/14999036-c137-4056-b6f7-53a8476fd385">EvtIoQueueState</a> callback function, the framework calls it after all requests that were delivered to the driver have been completed or canceled.
+You can modify the IRQL at which the callback runs by specifying **ExecutionLevel** in [WDF_OBJECT_ATTRIBUTES](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfobject/ns-wdfobject-_wdf_object_attributes) at queue creation time.
+For more info, see the Remarks section of[*EVT_WDF_IO_QUEUE_STATE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfio/nc-wdfio-evt_wdf_io_queue_state).

 The driver should not call another method that changes queue state, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff548442">WdfIoQueuePurge</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548478">WdfIoQueueStart</a>, before the framework has called <a href="https://msdn.microsoft.com/14999036-c137-4056-b6f7-53a8476fd385">EvtIoQueueState</a>.